Your source for Rosarito News, Rosarito Hotel Guide, Tourist Info, Rosarito Videos, Rosarito Images and much more!

 ROSARITO BEACH, BAJA CALIFORNIA, MEXICO---The Rotary Club of Cambria, California is co-sponsoring with its Rosarito counterpart a Nov.
 14 beach maintenance day --- but its main purpose is to show this area is safe for U.S. visitors.

-“Any beach can benefit from a clean-up day, but the ones here are maintained very nicely,”
+“Any beach can benefit from a clean-up day, but the ones here are maintained very nicely,”said Bruce Howard, past president of the Cambria club.

 “Our main goal in bringing Rotary members down is to help correct misperceptions in the U.S.”